 - Preparing a CV and how to use key information in a covering letter

-- Practising face-to-face and telephone interview techniques
+- Practicing face-to-face and telephone interview techniques

 - Guidance on job search tools and relevant agencies